This post may contains affiliate links, which means I receive a small commission at no cost to you. Please read the full disclosure here.

 3. Managing your Financial Files

+This is a crucial step to organize personal finances.
 For this step, you need to create the following things: financial binder, mail inbox, and your organize your online world.

 The financial binder is key in our house.